ViralTexts/gtr-clusters/clusters/18571114-sn85025181-AMothersInfluence.md

 A bill for codifying the law of the United
 &quot;ptateji will -IflOB be Kported&#x27; to the 8nte.
 &#x27; Three commissioner sr to labour for, three
-yean at it, the salary o
+yean at it, the salary of
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://newspapers.digitalnc.org/images/iiif/batch_ncu_DaiSenRal2n_ver01%2Fdata%2F1866021401%2F0154.jp2/pct:5.417025,77.368582,15.477214,13.019560/!600,600/0/default.jpg"/>
 </td>